lowtze/latin-books/Easy Latin Plays - M L Newman/Easy Latin Plays - M L Newman - Macrons.md

 as a reading-book for an Upper Third Form during the second and third terms of the year in which
 Latin was begun.
 A year’s course of lessons in
-Rōmān History had preceded the learning of Latin.
+Roman History had preceded the learning of Latin.
 All the work of the class (frequent drill in grammar, oral work by question and answer, and simple sentence construction) was based upon the text of